redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     from the `Symfony2 book`_

 RedKite CMS is a bundle that extends the Symfony framework.
-It is not a "stand alone" bundle and thus it requires that you create a bundle.
+It is not a "stand alone" bundle and thus it requires that you create a new bundle.

 From the top level folder of your Symfony2 application, run the following command: